bond0707/RCTI-ChatBot/README.md

 ## The Knowledgebase

 The project uses a custom-made dataset in a JSONLines file.
-Each object in the file has a "question" and an "answer" key.
-The question key follows a template to make it easy for the model to identify questions.
+Each object in the file has a `question` and an `answer` key.
+The `question` key follows a template to make it easy for the model to identify questions.
 Here’s an example of the format used:

 ```json
 {